 If you’re interested in making your own natural bug repellent, but often find recipes full of ingredients that you wouldn’t typically have on hand, today is your day.

 We’re going to show you how to make the easiest homemade bug repellent.
-It’s a BUG OIL, and it works fabulously well to diffuse, use as a rub-on or as a spray-on.
+This is a BUG OIL, and it works fabulously well to either diffuse, use as a rub-on, or as a spray-on.
 All you need are two simple ingredients.

 Homemade Bug Repellent Oil